 The most important staff member to you will be your Resident Assistant.
 This individual is a full-time student who lives on your floor.
 The RA has received special training to serve residents as an advisor, peer counselor, leader, and resource person.
 The RA assists students in their adjustment to college life.
 They also assist in the total operation of the residence hall.
 They are given the responsibility of maintaining an atmosphere which will enable you to study without interference and enjoy the residence hall environment without disturbing others or damaging property.
 Anytime you have a question or problem, please don’t hesitate to talk to your Resident Assistant.
 If you need an RA and your RA is not on your floor, contact the front desk (by phone or in person).

 Housing & Residence Life has two Programming Graduate Assistants.
-These GAs oversee the living learning community events, as well as aa broad range of educational & social programs sponsored by Housing & Residence Life. .
+These GAs oversee the living learning community events, as well as a broad range of educational & social programs sponsored by Housing & Residence Life.
 Graduate Assistants are full time graduate students and are available at various hours.

-Cafaro, Lyden, and Kilcawley-Wick-Weller Houses each have a Housing Coordinator who is responsible for that building.
+Cafaro, Lyden, Kilcawley Houses each have a Housing Coordinator who is responsible for that building.
 This person is a professional, full-time University employee who lives in the building with you.
-They are typically available 10:00 am–12:00 pm & 1:00 pm–4:00 pm Monday–Friday in the office near the front desk.
+They are typically available 9:00 am–12:00 pm & 1:00 pm–5:00 pm Monday–Friday in the office near the front desk.
+Wick and Weller houses are supervised by a graduate assistant and they have varied hours.
 You will also see your Coordinator at other times chatting informally around the residence hall.

 DIRECTOR AND ASSOCIATE DIRECTORS OF HOUSING & RESIDENCE LIFE